 Castle Rock State Park

 The Castle Rock State Park (SP) staff is currently developing a management plan for the park’s system of roads and trails.
-The park has a number of official roads and trails available for use, including the trailhead for the Skyline-to-the-Sea Trail, a 30-mile, three-day trail hike.
+The park has a number of official roads and trails available for use, including the northern most trailhead for the Skyline-to-the-Sea Trail - a 30-mile, three-day trail hike.

 The General Plan further states that "A Unit Trails Plan should be prepared that strives to create opportunities for visitors to enjoy the unique and diverse topography, geology, biotic communities, and scenic views at Castle Rock State Park.
 The actual location, distance, and use of future trails should be governed by this plan."

 The purpose of the Road and Trail Management Plan is to provide specific direction for the long term construction, maintenance, and management of the roads and trails system.
 Specifically, the plan will:

 • Determine which roads and trails should be maintained, removed, and/or enhanced.

 • Identify which of the unofficial trails should be removed and which should be made official.

 • Determine the types of trail uses (e.g. hiking, biking, and/or equestrian) that are appropriate on each road and trail.

 • Identify those roads and trails that lead to damage of the natural and cultural resources of the park, for example a trail that passes through an area of sensitive natural resources, and need to be re-routed and/or reconstructed.

 • Identify trail connections necessary to create trail loops and/or connect to trails outside the park.